liquicode/jsongin/docs/guides/Operator Reference.md

 ### Update Operators

 Update operators modify the contents of a document.
+Use the `jsongin.Update( Document, Updates )` function to apply updates to a document.

 | Category | Supported | Operator         | Description                                                                                                                                   |